Charlie Scott (basketball)

 Charles Thomas Scott, also known as Shaheed Abdul-Aleem, (born December 15, 1948) is an American former professional basketball player.
 He played two seasons in the American Basketball Association (ABA) and eight seasons in the National Basketball Association (NBA).
 Scott was an Olympic Gold Medalist and was inducted into the Naismith Memorial Basketball Hall of Fame in 2018.
+Scott is the leader in most points per game with 24.8 in Suns franchise history.

 Early life

 Scott was born in New York City and grew up primarily in Harlem, New York.
 There, his father was a cab driver.